mischov/shepherd/README.md

 ## Why?

 Rolling your own security for Clojure apps means fewer people testing your code, less expertise to draw on, and more work for yourself.
-Unfortunately, the Clojurian tendancy towards composing small, narrowly-purposed libraries means doing just that.
+Unfortunately, the Clojurian tendancy towards composing small, narrowly-purposed libraries means that many times you do have to roll your own.

 Clojure's more integrated security libraries - namely Friend, Buddy, and Cylon - are improving this situation, but there is room for further improvement.

-1. Friend and Cylon are relatively focused or rigid in their approaches, but many of the fundamental pieces of these two libraries are similar, and there is room for a more modular library one step further back from which both libraries could be built.
+1. Friend and Cylon are relatively focused or rigid in their approaches, but many of the fundamental pieces of these two libraries are similar, and there is room for a more modular library upon which both libraries could be built.

-2. There exist a number of tightly-focused, high-quality libraries - such as crypto-password and pandect - upon which more integrated security libraries should be built.
+2. There exist a number of tightly-focused, high-quality libraries - such as crypto-password and pandect - which integrated security libraries should be building on top of.
 The existing solutions tend towards implementing many of those things themselves.

 Shepherd provides an integrated layer upon which further libraries can be built, and is itself built upon existing libraries where possible.